ma-altaf/excursio/README.md

     or use **Firebase Emulators for free**.

 19. To use the emulator in .env file set NEXT_PUBLIC_ENV_TYPE to emulator.
-20. Using firebase cli in the terminal (`npm install -g firebase-tools`), log in with the same account used in firebase console.
+20. Using firebase CLI in the terminal (`npm install -g firebase-tools`), log in with the same account used in firebase console.
 21. Then run `firebase init`, choosing the options:
     1. Firestore
     2. Storage